DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/00 Getting Started with DataGrid/80 Export Data.md

-DataGrid allows users to export grid data as Excel and PDF documents.
+The DataGrid allows users to export grid data as Excel and PDF documents.
 This feature requires the following third-party libraries:

 - Excel: <a href="https://github.com/exceljs/exceljs" target="_blank">ExcelJS</a> v4+ and <a href="https://github.com/eligrey/FileSaver.js/" target="_blank">FileSaver</a> v2.0.2+